 Genesis was authoritative for Paul.
 Pagan myths about Artemis and other gods were not.
 Artemis, a pagan deity, was the source of life.
 He was reestablishing the Christian household in Ephesus, along biblical and Christian lines, as he did in Eph.
 5:21-33 (also see 1 Cor.
 11:3, 8-9, 11-12).
 By our modern standards, Paul was a traditionalist for the household, but for ministry, which was desperately needed to reach and teach the countless numbers of the lost people in his world, he broke free from Judaism and wanted the full participation of women and wives, as seen in Priscilla and Aquila and the actively ministering women in Rom.
 16.

 (And for the record, in Rom.
-16:7, I believe the person’s name was Junia, a woman’s name, and she and Andronicus were prominent or noteworthy among the apostles, as the Greek plainly says.)
+16:7, I believe the person’s name was Junia, a woman’s name, and she and Andronicus were prominent or noteworthy or outstanding among the apostles, as the Greek plainly says.)

 Go here for the data: